ibalampanis/ai-ethics/guide.md

 Shein is a brand that mass produces clothes and distributes them internationally and at a very cheap price.
 It has faced many allegations over the years regarding the insufferable working conditions it creates for its employees, the inadequate pay and many more other huge issues including *- but not limited to -* copying designers and extremely low quality of the materials used in production.

 The most important aspect to take away from the Shein scandal is the environmental damages that this brand produces daily.
 Making so many clothes in such little time is not as wonderful as it may seem at first glance.
-Some of the problems that Shein actively contributes to are excessive resource consumption, waste generation, and pollution - such dangerous problems that create critical life conditions for our world!
+Some problems that Shein actively contributes to are excessive resource consumption, waste generation, and pollution - such dangerous problems that create critical life conditions for our world!

 <p align="center">
   <img width="500" height="300" src="media/fast-fashion.jpeg" alt="fast-fashion">